rukaiya300/rukaiya300/README.md

 You want to be my friend I will accept but
-I don't care about your opinion if you don't believe me when I say a word about  me and About my daily life Then you start accusing me of stupid things like I'm a liar and When you befriend me You gone say I'm weird and freak???.FYI I'm not weird.، I  be joking with you, not harassing you، You idiot، I mean why would I molest a child?
-Are you crazy or what? .
-I will block you without hesitation
+I don't care about your opinion if you don't believe me when I say a word about  me and About my daily life Then you start accusing me of stupid things like I'm a liar and When you befriend me You gone say I'm weird and freak???.FYI I'm not weird.، When I play with you I  be joking with you, not harassing you، You idiot، I mean why would I molest a child?
+Are you crazy or what?..I mean How do I know that I am playing with a child?
+Do you think that I like to molest a child???
+Then someone comes and says I'm a harasser, like fuck off I will block you without hesitation!

 I don't like this kind of friends btw They makes me feel nauseous..